LunaSare/spring2023-data-science/lectures/Week7_lectures.md

 ### Intro to the package `ggplot2` (10 min)

-- "grammar of graphics plot"
+- "ggplot" stands for "grammar of graphics plot"
 - uses a more "natural" way of creating plots by describing what you want, not how to build it
 - we construct graphs by addibg layers of graphical elements, instead of modifying the whole code
 - install the package
 - load the package
 - the function `ggplot()` creates a base "ggplot" object that we can then add things to
-- it worls like a blank canvas
+- it works like a blank canvas
 - The two main arguments we will use for the function `ggplot()` are:
   - `data = ` assigns the the name of the data frame we want to plot
   - `mapping =` assign columns from the data that we want to plot on each axis